Military Times logo

 Chicago Tribune logo

-The court case may have significant implications for the president's authority to deploy troops domestically.
+The court case may impact the president's authority to deploy troops domestically.

 Fortune logo